GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 # Asynchronous tasks

 I separated asynchronous execution from the rest for a reason.
 Although it is sometimes mixed with concurrent and parallel - it is actually quite different from them.
-And the difference comes in the tasks themselves being performed themselves.
+And the difference comes from the tasks that are being performed as you can't just take any task and perform it asynchronously.

 Tasks I used in examples above are CPU bound.
 Meaning that CPU has to work to complete them.
 However, some tasks we want our processor to do may require sending some work to other parts of our system (or other systems entirely), and then waiting to get the results back to continue.